 Biology / Life History

-Polystichum acrostichoides is a long-lived, forest fern, adapted to moist, low-light conditions.
+Polystichum acrostichoides is a long-lived forest fern, adapted to moist and low-light conditions.
 The leaves (fronds) are often reported as evergreen, though a more appropriate term might be wintergreen.
 New leaves are produced in early spring and survive for one year.
 They senesce and die as new leaves are produced the following spring.
 The leaves have been found to perform net photosynthesis during the winter in the temperate climate of Ohio (Minoletti and Boerner 1993); however, it is unknown whether they perform the same function in Minnesota, where the winter sun is weaker and the temperatures are colder.
-To aid survival, the leaves have been reported to reorientate from upright to prostrate in the fall, thereby reducing their exposure to cold, drying winds, yet still allowing photosynthesis to proceed (Noodén and Wagner 1997).
+To aid survival, the leaves have been reported to reorientate from upright to prostrate in the fall, thereby reducing their exposure to cold and drying winds, yet still allowing photosynthesis to proceed (Noodén and Wagner 1997).

 Conservation / Management

 There are fragments of high quality mesic forests scattered throughout the southeastern counties of Minnesota.
-Only two of them are currently known to support populations of P. acrostichoides, though others may be colonized by wind-borne spores in the future, and some may already have spore banks in the soil which could develop into sporophyte colonies.
-Potential conflicts might arise between preserving colonies and habitat of P. acrostichoides and exploitative uses of these forests.
+Only two of them are currently known to support populations of P. acrostichoides, though others may be colonized by wind-borne spores in the future, and some may already have spore banks in the soil that could develop into sporophyte colonies.
+Potential conflicts may arise between preserving colonies and habitat of P. acrostichoides and exploitative uses of these forests.
 Dramatic and long-term deleterious changes would likely result from livestock grazing, logging, and certain aspects of tree farming.
 Invasive species could present a more insidious threat, especially Rhamnus cathartica (common buckthorn), Alliaria petiolata (garlic mustard), and various species of non-native earthworm.
-It is no longer reasonable to assume that a forest fragment will be self-perpetuating, if simply left alone.
-Regular monitoring is necessary.
+It is no longer reasonable to assume that a forest fragment will be self-perpetuating if simply left alone; regular monitoring is necessary.